Ukraine's grain is ready to go. But ships aren't. Why? Risk

 “The primary risk that’s faced is obviously going to be mines,” said Munro Anderson, head of intelligence and a founding partner at Dryad.
 The maritime security advisory company is working with insurers and brokers to assess the risks that ships could face along the route as sea mines laid by Ukraine to deter Russia are drifting.

-Turkey’s defense minister on Wednesday said demining the waters was not immediately required but that plans for it could be made if later mandated.
+Turkey’s defense minister on Wednesday said demining the waters was not immediately required but that could change.

 Ukrainian officials have expressed hope that exports could resume from one port within days, but they also have said it could take two weeks for all three to become operational again.
 Experts in Ukraine are working on determining safe routes for ships.

-Shipowners, charterers and insurance firms, meanwhile, are trying to understand how the deal will play out in real time.
+Shipowners, charterers and insurance firms, meanwhile, are trying to understand how the deal will play out.

 “I think it’s going to come (down) to the position of the marine insurers that provide war risk and how much they are going to be adding in additional charges for vessels to go into that area,” said Michelle Wiese Bockmann, shipping and commodities analyst at Lloyd’s List, a global shipping news publication.